-Upon arrival at camp for May and June, your student's cabin counselor will take you through the check-in process, including asking several questions regarding your student's current health condition, and confirm medical release information in the event that your child must leave camp due to extreme or contagious illness.
+Upon arrival at camp for May and June, your student's cabin counselor will take you through the check-in process, including a health screening and confirmation of medical release information in the event that your child must leave camp due to extreme or contagious illness.
 Plan to designate an individual over the age of 21 to assume responsibility for your child in the event that you are not available to do so.